Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 Ways to Earn Ultimate Rewards

-There are several ways to earn Ultimate Rewards, it’s worth noting UR are not available for purchase, they must be earned.
+There are several ways to earn Ultimate Rewards, it’s worth noting UR points are not available for purchase, they must be earned.

-- Credit Card earnings
+- Credit card earnings from your spend

 - Chase Ultimate Rewards Shopping Portal

-- Occasional Offers on other Chase products
+- Occasional offers on other Chase products (bank accounts, mortgages etc.)

 - Referrals: ChaseReferaFriend.com